lwelzel/deep-reinforcement-learning/A3_PBRL/README.md

 # Overview
 This repo contains a very cool REINFORCE and A2C/SAC agent and the functions to train them.
-Please do not feed or pet the agent.
+Please do not feed or pet the agents.

 requirements*.txt and environment*.yml contains list of dependencies. actor_critic.py contains the A2C agent and environment. wrapper.py adds multiprocessing for the agent.
 Run plot_rewards_*.py for plots shown in report (requires saved rewards) If you wish to run any experiments yourself, a2c_experiment.py runs the A2C agent/environment (using wrapper) and saves rewards.
 Change the parameters in main() depending on which settings you wish to run.
 Additional supplementary functions located in helper.py.
+Directories might need to be created manually, depending on system permissions.

 # Read Me: